 NSW Environmental-Economic Accounts

-Nationally, and in NSW, the development of harmonised waste accounts has been identified as a priority for environmental-economic accounts, and work has commenced to develop these accounts.
-Waste accounts will enable monitoring of flows of waste to landfill and recycling, helping to inform State management and planning for waste and resource recovery.
+Nationally and in NSW, the development of harmonised waste accounts has been identified as a priority for environmental-economic accounts.
+Waste accounts will enable monitoring of flows of waste to landfill and recycling and help to inform management and planning for waste and resource recovery.
+To this end, the ABS has recently released Waste Account-Australia Experimental Estimates for the 2018–19 financial year ().
+NSW is exploring the development of state-level accounts with the ABS.
+ABS has published a pilot state waste account methodology statement in consultation with NSW and further exploration for developing the account is needed.

 A range of economic instruments has been developed in NSW to provide market signals to achieve environmental outcomes, including: